Translation in the Wild: Prospects for Empirical Testing

 \subsection{Feasible Settings and Metrics}

 It’s worth considering what resources and scales are required for these investigations.
-Full retraining of a GPT-scale model for ablation is of course out of question, but fine-tuning experiments on smaller scale models (up to 7B or 13B parameters) are within reach for academic researchers today, especially with techniques like low-cost partial training (LoRA adapters or continual pre-training on smaller corpora).
-Using open-source LLMs like Llama or Mistral as bases would allow extraction of their training data sources to identify inherent parallel content, which is important for designing ablation studies.
+Full retraining of a GPT-scale model for ablation is of course out of question, but fine-tuning experiments on smaller scale models (up to 7B or 13B parameters) are within reach for academic researchers today.
+Using open-source LLMs like Llama, Mistral, OLMo \citep{olmo20252olmo2furious}, or GPT-OSS \citep{openai_introducing_2025} as bases would allow extraction of their training data sources to identify inherent parallel content, which is important for designing ablation studies.

 Relatedly, this approarch could cast additional light on \emph{data contamination}.
 For instance, one could compile all known parallel sentences in the RedPajama or Pile datasets and determine what portion of FLORES-200 test sets \citep{team_no_2022} might have leaked; this is similar in spirit to the controlled study of contamination by \citet{kocyigit_overestimation_2025}, who examined how LLM evaluation on MT tasks is impacted when test examples overlap with training data.
 Leveraging such findings, we can intentionally create “contaminated” vs “clean” training splits and see how translation performance differs, thereby quantifying memorization.